Import skills, libraries and jobs

 4. In Import type, select the type of import.

-• Libraries will let you import a list of libraries, along with their category, and qualifiers.
+• Libraries will let you import a list of libraries, along with their qualifiers.

 • Skills will allow you to import a list of skills, along with their description, parents, and qualifiers.